Generalised Linear Models in Deep Bayesian RL with Learnable Basis Functions: Background

-For the ease of learning, $p_{\phit}$ and $p_{\phir}$ are generally assumed to be Gaussian with mean and diagonal covariance determined by the output of neural networks $\phit, \phir$, and the prior $p_{\zeta}(\thetat, \thetar)$ is also assumed to be a Gaussian.
-However, note that even with these simplifications, \Eqref{logllh} is still not tractable as $\thetat, \thetar$ are not linear with respect to contexts, because of the use of neural networks.
-Fortunately, variational inference provides a lower bound to \Eqref{logllh}, named Evidence Lower Bound (ELBO) that can be used as an approximate objective function (proof see \Apref{elboproof}):
+To facilitate optimisation, $p_{\phit}$ and $p_{\phir}$ are typically modelled as Gaussians with means and diagonal covariances determined by the output of neural networks $\phit, \phir$.
+The prior $p_{\zeta}(\thetat, \thetar)$ is also assumed to be a Gaussian.
+However, note that even with these distributional simplifications, the exact marginal likelihood in \Eqref{logllh} remains intractable.
+Because the neural network introduces high non-linearity between task parameters $\thetat, \thetar$ and the data, the analytical integration is impossible.
+Consequently, these methods are forced to resort to variational inference, optimising the Evidence Lower Bound (ELBO) as a tractable surrogate objective (proof see \Apref{elboproof}):